crassaert/php-azure-search/README.md

 PHP wrapper to query Microsoft Azure Search REST API by Cédric Rassaert.

-It's strongly recommanded to have a Microsoft SQL Server or Azure DocumentDB as data source.
+It's strongly recommended to have a Microsoft SQL Server or Azure DocumentDB as data source.

 # Basic Usage